-In the acute phase the inflammatory reaction occurs.
-Typical signs and symptoms of this stage may be remembered by the acronym S.H.A.R.P.
-This stands for swelling, heat, altered function, redness and pain.
+In the acute phase, the inflammatory reaction occurs.
+This stage’s typical signs and symptoms may be remembered by the acronym S.H.A.R.P.
+This stands for swelling, heat, altered function, redness, and pain.

-On a functional level there is pain before tissue resistance.
-This usually occurs at the beginning of range of motion.
+On a functional level, there is pain before tissue resistance.
+This usually occurs at the beginning of the range of motion.
 Your client does not want to move that injured area at all.
 And if they do, it will be minimal.

 The most common approach at this stage is RICE:

-Massage therapy helps to maintain and increase blood and lymph circulation thereby decreasing the amount of swelling.
+Massage therapy helps maintain and increase blood and lymph circulation, thereby decreasing the amount of swelling.
 This allows for clearing the waste products caused by the inflammatory process.

 Massage will also help decrease the tension in any compensating muscles in that area or on the opposite limb.
 This makes it easier for you to give exercises in the acute stage.
-Furthermore, massage therapy also provides a psychological boost to the tissue healing process.
+Furthermore, massage therapy provides a psychological boost to the tissue healing process.

-You can perform pain-free passive range of motion and muscle setting, or low intensity isometric resistance exercises to help maintain current range of motion and strength.
+You can perform pain-free passive range of motion and muscle setting or low-intensity isometric resistance exercises to help maintain your current range of motion and strength.

-Pain-free grade one or two joint play may be performed as well.
-This is important because you want to maintain the movement between joints to allow for full range of motion later in the healing process.
+Pain-free grade one or two cooperative play may be performed as well.
+This is important because you want to maintain the movement between joints to allow a full range of motion later in the healing process.

 As a friendly reminder, caution must be taken to avoid any sharp pain, which indicates tissue damage.
 The last thing you need is for your client to have a longer than anticipated recovery from injury.

 Sub Acute Stage – #2

 The next stage is the repair and healing stage.
-The key in this stage is to promote healing and develop mobile scar.
+The key in this stage is to promote healing and develop a mobile scar.
 As there is collagen formation, the tissue is fragile and easily injured.